concur/developer.concur.com/src/api-guides/ERP-integration/erp-integration-new.md

 The Company Profile [resource](https://developer.concur.com/api-reference/profile-beta/company.html) provides the Partner with 2 key pieces of information:

 1. Company UUID - Partner will record this value per customer connection and use it when submitting Support cases.
 1. MarketingName data element - Partner will record this value per customer.
 This will indicate the Edition Type a customer is using:
   1. "CTE" or "Enterprise" values mean the customer is using Professional Edition
   1. "Standard" value means the customer is using Standard Edition

-## <a name="extract"></a>1.
-Expense & Invoice Financial Posting via Extract File APIs
+## <a name="extract"></a>Expense & Invoice Financial Posting via Extract File APIs
 > BASIC & ADVANCED options - applicable to both Expense + Invoice.
 Differences exist between Standard & Professional

 Both Edition types produce extract files that you will use as part of the integration, however, there are distinct differences between them in obtaining the extract file, so it is important to first determine the Edition Type as noted above.